ihmeuw/cascade-at/docs/user/concepts/covariates.rst

 Usage
 -----

-Skip for now how to obtain covariate data from IHME resources for a given bundle.
-Assume the input data has covariate columns associated with it.
+Covariate data is columns in the input DataFrame and in the average integrand DataFrame.
+Let's not discuss here how to obtain this covariate data, but discuss what Dismod-AT needs to know about those covariate columns in order to use it for a fit.

 In order to use a covariate column as a country covariate, specify